skylight-hq/skylight.digital/pages/brand/outreach/design_guidance.md

 ---
 layout: toolkit
-title: Layout design
+title: Design guidance
 description: Layout design is a fundamental part of any piece of visual communication.
 Whether we’re designing a web page or a business card, our layout is key when it comes to creating an engaging and user-friendly experience.
 tags:
-permalink: /brand/outreach/layout-design/
+permalink: /brand/outreach/design-guidance/
 sidenav: brand_outreach
 content_type: Toolkit
 toolkit_name: brand